Jazzinghen/2021-AoC/README.md

 [![Rust](https://github.com/Jazzinghen/AdventOfCode/actions/workflows/rust.yml/badge.svg)](https://github.com/Jazzinghen/AdventOfCode/actions/workflows/rust.yml)

-I am doing this in my free time whenever I have the energies.
-Rust hates me.
+I am doing this in my free time whenever I have the energies. ~~Rust hates me.~~ You know what?
+It's actually not that bad once you know how to accept its quirks (a.k.a.
+Stockholm's Syndrome).

+## 2022

+I took all the learnings from last year:

+- Always use tests before debugging the main problem statement
+- Use [nom][2] to parse input unless it's _very_ simple
+- Iterators are your friends, even though it feels like they want you dead.
+- About Iterators: use [itertools][3], for your own sanity

 ## 2021